-Presto State

-These buttons show the Prestoserve state, either Enabled, Disabled, or Error.
-If the machine being monitored is running the prestoctl\svc daemon with the -n option, you can change the machine's Prestoserve state to either Enabled or Disabled.
+Host This field displays the name of the host that is running dxpresto.
+Presto State These buttons show the Prestoserve state, either Enabled, Disabled, or Error.
+If the prestoctl_svc daemon is running, you can toggle the machine's Prestoserve state between Enabled and Disabled.
 You cannot change an Error state; contact your Compaq Customer Services representative if an Error state occurs.

-Sample Interval

-This slider shows the interval of time between Prestoserve queries; it allows you to change that interval.
+Sample Interval This slider shows the interval of time between Prestoserve queries; it allows you to change that interval.
 When you invoke the dxpresto command, the default Sample Interval is 5; therefore Prestoserve information is gathered every 5 seconds.
-If you want Prestoserve queried more often, move the slider to the left and click on MB1 until 2 appears for example; Prestoserve is then queried every two seconds.
+If you want Prestoserve queried more often, move the slider to the left and click on MB1 until 2 appears, for example; Prestoserve is then queried every two seconds.
 Time since last Enable This field shows the time since Prestoserve was last enabled.
 The time is displayed in hours, minutes, and seconds and total number of seconds.